testmonitor/laravel-accountable/README.md

 [![StyleCI](https://styleci.io/repos/7548986/shield)](https://styleci.io/repos/89096388)
 [![License](https://poser.pugx.org/bytestgear/laravel-accountable/license)](https://packagist.org/packages/laravel-accountable)

-This package provides a trait that saves the user responsible for creating, modifying, or deleting an Eloquent model.
+This package provides a trait that tracks the user responsible for creating, modifying, or deleting an Eloquent model.

 Accountable will observe any activity on your models and it sets the **created_by_user_id**, **updated_by_user_id**, and **deleted_by_user_id**